Quick Links

 Can you automate the conversion of requisition to purchase orders?
 If so, you don’t have to manually convert every requisition into a purchase order.

 Set up rules so you can easily decide what requisitions to convert to a purchase order.
 For example, you can have a flag at a vendor level so that you know how an order needs to be placed.
+With ProcureDesk, you can automate PO creation.
+We help set rules to convert purchase requisitions into POs based on vendor, category, or value.

-1. Create a purchase requisition.
+1. Create a purchase requisition

 Automating Your Purchase Requisition System With Procurement Software